The Ekiti State Government has stopped all transactions with Zenith Bank Plc, according to a circular from the office of the state Accountant General.

 It will be recalled that the governor sued the bank for complying with EFCC to freeze his personal account.

-“Since Tuesday that the circular came out, we have begun to carry it out as directed,” a top government officer said.
+“Since Tuesday that the circular came out, we have begun to carry it out as directed,” a top government official said.